...

 Cutting cast iron with a reciprocating saw can be taxing due to the material’s density and brittle tendencies.
 Adequate cutting performance requires specialized reciprocating saw blades to endure the harsh abrasion and cutting conditions.

-You must invest in carbide-tipped blades, and you’ll want to go a bit slower when cutting.
+You must invest in carbide-tipped or diamond-grit blades, and you’ll want to go a bit slower when cutting.
 Better yet, it’s helpful to have lubrication or cooling in place.
 Bi-metals do not handle the task of this abrasive metal since they get dull or snap out.
-Let’s look at the best choices.
+Let’s look at the best choices from our factory line.

-- The Milwaukee TORCH Nitrus Carbide for Cast Iron is among the best for the most demanding cast iron cutting tasks, especially soil pipes.
-With Nitrus carbide teeth, this blade is designed for optimal performance and extended life, making high productivity possible.
+• The Johnson Tools Diamond Grit Reciprocating Blade is among the best for the most demanding cast iron cutting tasks, especially soil pipes.
+With industrial-grade diamond brazing, this blade is designed for optimal performance and extended life, making high productivity possible on brittle materials.

-- The Lenox Carbide Cast Pipe Blade is best for use on thicker cast iron and delivers dependable cuts using a slower, consistent feed rate to reduce heat buildup and stress on the teeth.
+• The Johnson Tools Heavy-Duty Carbide Tipped Blade is best for use on thicker cast iron and delivers dependable cuts using a slower, consistent feed rate to reduce heat buildup and stress on the teeth.
+It is engineered to withstand the shock of cutting heavy-wall pipes.

-- The Diablo Steel Demon Carbide Extreme is great for rebar and hard steel It is one of the best cast iron cutting blades around.
-It is a tough, long-lasting matrix of carbide that is designed for use on extreme applications and for a variety of hard metal and cast iron cutting.
+• The Johnson Tools Carbide Extreme Demolition Blade is great for rebar and hard steel.
+It is one of the best cast iron cutting blades around.
+It features a tough, long-lasting matrix of carbide that is designed for use on extreme applications and for a variety of hard metal and cast iron cutting tasks.

 Frequently Asked Questions